Mom's Tip of the Week

 Did you know ... ?

 Morning sickness tends to end by the second trimester.
-Be sure to get a healthful, balanced diet throughout pregnancy.
-With the visual development going on with your baby this week, it's especially important that you help support it.
-DHA is an important building block of the brain and eyes and experts recommend 200 to 300 milligrams daily during pregnancy.
-A prenatal supplement, like Enfamil® Expecta® Prenatal Supplement, can help you get important DHA in your diet.
+So if you've been eating a whole lot of crackers up until now, be sure to go back to a healthful, balanced diet.
+With the visual development going on with your baby this week, it's especially important that you're getting DHA—200 to 300 milligrams daily.
+A prenatal dietary supplement like Enfamil® Expecta® Prenatal Supplement, can help you reach recommended levels.

 What's Happening in There

 - Your baby measures about four and a half inches from crown (the top of her head) to rump (her bottom).
 She weighs about 3.9 ounces at this point.

 - Her motor skills are maturing.
 You may soon begin to feel movements as her hands and feet gain coordination.

 - She can hold her heavy head erect.
 Those neck and back muscles are hard at work.